Right Arrow

 • Scale training programs

-This approach enables continuous learning and optimization while building organizational confidence in the technology.
+This approach supports ongoing learning and optimization while building organizational confidence in the technology.

 Change management and employee training

-Effective change management proves critical for PPE detection success.
-Workers may initially view automated monitoring with suspicion, fearing enforcement or job displacement.
-Successful programs position the technology as a safety enhancement rather than surveillance tool.
+Effective change management is critical for success.
+Workers may initially view automated monitoring with suspicion, so successful programs frame the technology as an intelligent teammate designed to help them work safer—not as a surveillance tool.
+This approach fosters a forward-looking safety culture and encourages adoption.

 Training programs must address multiple stakeholder groups: